Blog

 • Ink cartridges.

-Buying black ink cartridges will cost less money than the colour cartridges and use more ink.
+Buying black ink cartridges will cost less money than color cartridges and use more ink.
 Such as the price range of the former can be between $60-$120 and later can be $75-$150.

 • Cost Per Page